aces/Loris-MRI/docs/scripts_md/MRI.md

 >
 > \- Otherwise, staging is not required.

+INPUTS:
+  - $subjectIDref  : hash reference of subject IDs
+  - $studyDate     : study date
+  - $dbhr          : database handle reference
-INPUTS: hash reference of subject IDs, study date, database handle reference, the objective of the study and a no staging check flag.
+  - $objective     : the objective of the study
+  - $noStagingCheck: a no staging check flag

-RETURNS: a list of two items, (sessionID, requiresStaging)
+RETURNS: a list of two items, (`sessionID`, `requiresStaging`)

 ### checkMRIStudyDates($studyDateJD, $dbhr, @fileIDs)

 This method tries to figure out if there may have been labelling problems which would put the files in a staging area that does not actually exist.

+INPUTS:
+  - $studyDateJD: study date
-INPUTS: study date, database handle reference and array of fileIDs to check the study date
+  - $dbhr       : database handle reference
+  - @fileIDs    : array of `fileIDs` to check the study date

 RETURNS: 1 if the file requires staging, 0 otherwise

 ### getObjective($subjectIDsref, $dbhr)

-Attempts to determine the SubprojectID  of a timepoint given the subjectIDs hashref `$subjectIDsref` and a database handle reference `$dbhr`
+Attempts to determine the `SubprojectID` of a timepoint given the subject IDs hash ref `$subjectIDsref` and a database handle reference `$dbhr`

+INPUTS:
+  - $subjectIDsref: subjectIDs hashref
-INPUTS: subjectIDs hashref and database handle reference
+  - $dbhr         : database handle reference

 RETURNS: the determined objective, or 0